Skip to main content

 Written by Emily Greenberg

-Updated over 2 weeks ago
+Updated over 6 months ago

 Your right to breastfeed your baby in public is legally protected in all 50 states.
 Not only do you have a right to feed your baby in public, but you also have the right to choose whether or not to use a nursing cover.